kexa-io/Kexa/documentation/GoogleDrive.md

 # <h3 align="center">Google Drive addOn</h3>

   <p align="center">
-    Reinvent the way you work with Google Drive with our revolutionary data collection add-on, simplifying the collection, organization and analysis of your files and information for unprecedented productivity in the cloud.
+    Reinvent the way you work with Google Drive with our revolutionary data scan add-on, simplifying the collection, organization and analysis of your files and information for unprecedented productivity in the cloud.
     <br />
     <a href="https://github.com/4urcloud/Kexa/issues">Report Bug</a>
     ·